-Spanish teams at universities and research labs in Andalucía and the Basque Country are joining with other researchers in France, Ireland, Portugal and the UK to use drones and robotic technologies to promote development and maintenance of renewable energy sources.
+Spanish teams at universities and research labs in Andalucía and the Basque Country are joining with other researchers in France, Ireland, Portugal, and the UK to use drones, from companies such as https://www.drdrone.ca/, and robotic technologies to promote development and maintenance of renewable energy sources.

 Financed with 3.9 million euros made available by the INTERREG Atlantic Area program through the European Regional Development Fund, the project aims to accelerate the production of renewables by using flying drones and robotic technologies to monitor operations and carry out maintenance at solar and wind energy installations.

-By using technology solutions to automate inspection and repair tasks at solar and wind farms, the project hopes to cut operating and maintenance costs that will bring down the price of renewable energy for consumers in the region.
+Simulated data and synthetic house dataset could help automate inspection and repair tasks at solar and wind farms.
+The project hopes to cut operating and maintenance costs that will bring down the price of renewable energy for consumers in the region.

 Participating in the project are six Spanish research teams, three from Andalucía’s University of Sevilla, the Corporación Tecnológica de Andalucía (CTA, or Technological Corporation of Andalusia) and the Centro Avanzado de Tecnologías Aeroespaciales (CATEC, or Advanced Center for Aerospace Technologies); and three from the Basque Country: the Lortek technology center, the Clúster Vasco de Energía (Basque Energy Cluster) and private firm Alerion Technologies.